fadushin/esp8266/micropython/uhttpd/README.md

 The HTTP API Handler, like the `uhttp.Server`, does not do much processing on the request, but instead uses the HTTP path to locate the first API Handler that matches the sequence of components provided in the constructor.
 In the above example, a request to `http://host/api/foo/` would get processed by the `api1` handler (as would requests to `http://host/api/foo/bar`), whereas requests simply to `http://host/api/` would get procecced by the `api3` handler.

+For more information about API Handlers, see the _Writing API Handlers_ section, below.

 ### `stats_api.Handler`

 This package includes one HTTP API Handler instance, which can be used to retrieve runtime statistics from the ESP8266 device.
-This API is largely for demonstration purposes, but it can also be used as part of an effort to build a Web UI to manage an ESP8266 device.
+This API is largely for demonstration purposes, but it can also be used as basis for building a Web UI to manage an ESP8266 device.

 Here is a complete example of construction of a server using this handler: